HMS Spartiate (1798): Career

 Spartiate returned to her home port of Plymouth for repairs from December 1805 to February 1806.
 Thereafter she joined the Channel Fleet and, for the next two years, was involved in the blockade of Rochefort.
 In January 1808, she was in Admiral Strachan's squadron, and pursued Contre-Admiral Zacharie Allemand's flight from Rochefort.
 On 21 February 1808 she joined the Mediterranean Fleet at Palermo, and was deployed here until the end of 1809.
 In June 1809, she participated in the attack on the islands of Ischia and Procida.

 In the 1820s and 30s Spartiate was assigned to the Royal Navy's South America Station.

 In 1824 Spartiate was damaged and the Navy sent shipwrights from England to repair her.

 In 1832 Spartiate, under the command of Captain Robert Tait (Royal Navy officer), became the flagship of Rear Admiral Sir Michael Seymour, 1st Baronet, the newly appointed commander of the South America Station.

 In July 1834 Sir Michael died while underway to the station but Spartiate and Tait continued to serve his successor, Vice Admiral Sir Graham Eden Hamond, 2nd Baronet until 1835 (when Hamond shifted his Flag to HMS Dublin (1812).

+Fate

 Spartiate was converted to a sheer hulk in August 1842.
 She was later broken up, a process completed on 30 May 1857.